Article ID: 1460 - Last Modified: June 13, 2014

 - Adequate cooling and power supply.
 Laptops or notebooks are not usually a good choice for large jobs because the cooling and power supply can be inadequate.
 If you run jobs for a long time, you should consider a power supply with backup, in case of outages.

 The following recommendations might also apply, depending on how you are planning to run jobs.

-- Some products can use CUDA-based GPGPU computing on Tesla and Fermi graphics cards from NVIDIA.
+- Desmond can use CUDA-based GPGPU computing on Tesla graphics cards from NVIDIA, under Linux.

 - For Maestro, a dedicated graphics card that supports hardware Open GL, with 1GB on-board memory is recommended.
 Our testing shows that NVIDIA Quadro and GeForce cards and higher-end ATI Radeon HD cards are capable of displaying Maestro, with the appropriate proprietary drivers.
-Consumer-grade laptops do not usually have adequate graphics cards or dedicated graphics memory.
+The more recent integrated Intel HD Graphics cards are also capable of displaying Maestro.
+Consumer-grade laptops often do not have adequate graphics cards or dedicated graphics memory.

 - If you want to run Maestro using hardware stereo, a stereo-capable graphics card (quad-buffered stereo) and monitor is required.